 This depends on your situation.
 On the one hand, it could be a good deal.
 In some states, vehicles must pass rigorous inspections to receive a rebuilt title.
 And because the vehicle had a salvage title at one point, the resale value could be much less.
 This means you could save significantly.

 That said, there could be some drawbacks.
 Just because it passed state inspection doesn’t mean the car is guaranteed to be safe for the long haul.
 Additionally, it could be difficult to insure your vehicle.
-And circling back to value, while you might get a deal to buy it, if you plan to sell it at some point, you won’t get nearly as much as you would with a car with a clean title.
+And circling back to value, while you might get a deal to buy it, if you plan to sell it at some point, you probably will not get nearly as much as you would with a car with a clean title.

 Getting insurance with a salvage or rebuilt title